worldamazing/plan/docs/overview.md

 It begins, fundamentally, with the **Global Discussion**: a species-wide, truth-facing, global *family talk*. **The plan recognizes that our most pressing societal issues are not separate problems, but symptoms of a single, underlying distortion.** This distortion, inherited from a 10,000-year-old shift toward distorted hierarchy and its deep impact on the family, is the central obstacle to true human flourishing.

 ### A Brief Human History: Recognizing and Dismantling Distorted Hierarchy
 Roughly 10,000 years ago, with the rise of agriculture and permanent settlement, humanity underwent a profound shift.
-For millennia prior, human beings lived in cooperative bands where survival depended on mutual care, shared resources, and fluid, purpose-driven leadership, where the best hunter might lead the hunt, or the wisest elder might mediate a dispute.
+For at least 200,000 years prior, human beings lived alongside each other in cooperative bands where survival depended on mutual care, shared resources, and fluid, purpose-driven leadership, where the best hunter might lead the hunt, or the wisest elder might mediate a dispute.
+This kind of hierarchy served the group, guided by immediate need and shared survival, not by status, and is found throughout the animal world.

 But as we began to store surplus and claim territory, a new and different kind of hierarchy took root.
 This new order was not fluid, but **rigid and hereditary.** It was built on abstract ownership and control, and **maintained through force and fear, rather than through earned respect and voluntary cooperation.** This rigid structure became embedded in our societies, slowly replacing the relational equilibrium that had defined us for most of our existence.